UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module4/module4_10.md

 We are lucky enough to have two ways of making data from a dictionary using the verb `pd.DataFrame.from_dict()`.

-First let’s try making this table into a dataframe where we insert our data column-wise.
+First, let’s try making this table into a dataframe where we insert our data column-wise.

 We can use the dictionary keys to represent the column names and the